tjvantoll/articles/kendo/vscode-extension/article.md

 ## Next steps

 The Kendo UI Template Wizard makes it trivial to quickly scaffold new apps for React or Angular, so give it a shot.
 And when you do—let us know what you think.
-The extension is [open source on GitHub](https://github.com/telerik/kendo-vscode-extensions), so [create an issue](https://github.com/telerik/kendo-vscode-extensions/issues/new) if you run into issues or have any feature requests.
+The extension is [available on GitHub](https://github.com/telerik/kendo-vscode-extensions), so [create an issue](https://github.com/telerik/kendo-vscode-extensions/issues/new) if you run into issues or have any feature requests.